hSATAC/trello-redmine-sync/README.md

 This script grabs trello card names and fetch data from redmine, update info to trello.

+## NOTICE

+This project is no longer maintained.

+https://github.com/hiroshiyui/redmine-trello-card-sync is a recommended alternative.

 ## How to get trello token

 Basic authorization: